hmamawal/CS473_FINAL_PROJECT/project3_writeup.md

 - Breaking the code into separate modules made debugging much easier
 - Implementing the HUD with toggle functionality improved user experience
 - The post-processing effects added visual variety to the simulation
-- Adding camera controls for first-person view made the experience more immersive
-- The cubemap skybox greatly enhanced the environment visuals
+- The cubemap skybox made everything feel less empty

 ### What Could Have Been Better
 - My initial shadow implementation failed because I didn't fully understand the shadow mapping process
-- The avatar animations could be more sophisticated and fluid
-- I should have addressed the camera issues when toggling to first-person view
 - Better planning for the project timeline might have prevented the long gap in development

 ### Lessons Learned